MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-rs4-preview.md

 ## Known issues in this preview

-When upgrading to this preview build from RTM, any Holograms placed in the world previously will be removed.
+* When upgrading to this preview build from a public build, any holograms previously placed in the world will be removed.
-We're also tracking an issue where internet pages will not load in Edge after upgrade to this build.
-Some users have reported an issue with taking control of their Insider settings on this build.
+* We're also tracking an issue where internet pages will not load in Microsoft Edge after upgrading to this build.
+* Some users have reported an issue with taking control of their Insider settings in this build.

 ## Note for developers